Meet the 11-year-old overcoming cerebral palsy challenges with martial arts

-CARY, N.C.
-(WPVI) -- Training in martial arts requires discipline, mental and physical strength.
+CARY, North Carolina -- Training in martial arts requires discipline, mental and physical strength.
 To succeed it takes a good teacher and a dedicated student.
-FIT Martial Arts and Physical Fitness in West Cary has that combo in abundance and for Saanvi Kumar, the activity is life changing.
+FIT Martial Arts and Physical Fitness in West Cary, North Carolina has that combo in abundance and for Saanvi Kumar, the activity is life changing.

 Kumar was born with cerebral palsy which makes the physical execution of taekwondo extremely difficult.
 The 11-year-old joined FIT to help strengthen her left hand and leg.